I am a former property management professional with a lot of experience with lease agreements.

-While it would take dozens, maybe hundreds of pages to outline your rights as a tenant, my aim in this series of articles is to address common issues related to moving out.
-Hopefully, armed with my advice, you'll be able to avoid the worst of the sticky situations that can arise at the end of your tenancy.
+While it would take dozens, maybe hundreds of pages to outline your rights as a tenant, my aim here is to address common issues related to ending your tenancy.
+Hopefully, armed with my advice, you'll be able to avoid the worst of the sticky situations that can arise during this time.

-On the flip side of this issue, however, there is probably a clause in your lease which requires the landlord to give YOU written notice of your approaching leasing ending date.
-For instance, in the standard Texas lease, the landlord must notify the resident no more than ninety days and no less than five days prior to the day they are required to give notice.
-If the landlord fails to do this, then the tenant is only required to give a 30 day written notice.
+On the flip side of this issue, however, there is probably a clause in your lease which requires the landlord to give you written notice of your approaching leasing ending date.
+For instance, in the standard Texas lease, the landlord must notify the resident no more than 90 days and no fewer than five days prior to the day they are required to give notice.
+If the landlord fails to do this, then the tenant is only required to give a 30-day written notice.

 Sometimes, situations arise where a renter has no choice but to break their lease and move out early.
 If you find yourself in this situation, however, you need to proceed with extreme caution.
 If not done the right way, a broken lease can affect your ability to rent elsewhere for years to come.